lizhouf/udacity_ml/README.md

 # udacity_ml
-Udacity Machine Learning Engineer Nano Degree Projects Please See the branches for the different projects with their source data.
+Udacity Machine Learning Engineer Nano Degree Projects.

+Please See the branches for the different projects with their source data.